What Is a CCC-SLP and Why It’s Important

 Certification Standards for the CCC-SLP

-Benefits of Obtaining a CCC-SLP
+Benefits of obtaining a CCC-SLP

 • Career Advancement: Having a CCC-SLP credential can help your career and expand your employment opportunities as a speech therapist.

-• Salary and Funding: A CCC-SLP can bring salary supplements, federal reimbursement and research funding.
+• Salary and Funding: A CCC-SLP can bring salary supplements, federal reimbursement, and research funding.

 • Licensure: A CCC-SLP can ease the process of state licensure if you move to a new state.
 ASHA makes it easy for state agencies to verify your license online.

-According to ASHA’s CCC-SLP standards, you must complete at least 325 practicum hours in a graduate program.
-Depending on your program, you may be allowed to use undergraduate hours to meet the rest of the requirement.
-Regardless, supervision is required for 25% of the time that you work with each client.
+Supervision is required for 25% of the time that you work with each client.
 Your clinical work must be supervised by an experienced clinical educator or supervisor who holds a CCC-SLP.
 The supervisor will provide guidance and feedback as you develop clinical competence as a speech pathologist.

+All practicum hours must be spent working with clients from a variety of culturally and linguistically diverse backgrounds.
 While the ASHA certification does not require a specific number of coursework hours in different disorder categories, some state licensing boards may have their own requirements.
 Check the requirements for the states in which you’d like to seek licensure.

-ASHA Praxis Exam in Speech Language Pathology
+ASHA Praxis exam in Speech-Language Pathology

 Some state licensing boards also use the Praxis exam for SLP licensure.
-Your state’s passing score for licensure may be different than the passing score required to gain CCC-SLP certification as a speech therapist.
+Your state’s passing score for licensure may be different from the passing score required to gain CCC-SLP certification as a speech therapist.

 Speech Language Pathology Clinical Fellowship

-The Clinical Fellowship (CF) is a program that transitions a student from a communication sciences and disorders (CSD) program into a provider of speech-language pathology clinical services.
+The Clinical Fellowship (CF) is a program that transitions a student from a communication sciences and disorders (CSD) program to a provider of speech-language pathology clinical services.
 You can begin this mentored experience once you’ve completed the necessary academic coursework and clinical practicum.
 Completing your fellowship is a requirement for applying for the CCC-SLP.

 Online MS: Pursue SLP Certification.
 Study FT/PT